National Vision (NASDAQ:EYE) Releases FY 2022 Earnings Guidance

-National Vision (NASDAQ:EYE – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+National Vision (NASDAQ:EYE – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $1.030-$1.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.320.
 The company issued revenue guidance of $2.12 billion-$2.17 billion, compared to the consensus revenue estimate of $2.22 billion.

-National Vision (NASDAQ:EYE – Get Rating) last posted its quarterly earnings results on Monday, February 28th.
-The company reported $0.13 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.05) by $0.18.
-The firm had revenue of $477.90 million during the quarter, compared to analyst estimates of $457.47 million.
+National Vision (NASDAQ:EYE – Get Rating) last announced its quarterly earnings results on Monday, February 28th.
+The company reported $0.13 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.05) by $0.18.
+The business had revenue of $477.90 million for the quarter, compared to analyst estimates of $457.47 million.
 National Vision had a net margin of 6.17% and a return on equity of 12.87%.
-The company’s quarterly revenue was down 3.8% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $0.44 earnings per share.
-On average, research analysts anticipate that National Vision will post 0.91 earnings per share for the current year.
+National Vision’s quarterly revenue was down 3.8% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.44 EPS.
+As a group, equities analysts forecast that National Vision will post 0.91 earnings per share for the current year.

-A number of brokerages have weighed in on EYE.
-The Goldman Sachs Group lowered their price target on National Vision from $48.00 to $41.00 and set a neutral rating on the stock in a research report on Tuesday, March 1st.
-Wells Fargo & Company lowered their target price on shares of National Vision from $65.00 to $60.00 in a report on Wednesday, January 5th.
-Citigroup cut their price target on shares of National Vision from $58.00 to $55.00 in a report on Tuesday, March 1st.
-Finally, Morgan Stanley decreased their price objective on shares of National Vision from $70.00 to $65.00 and set an overweight rating on the stock in a research note on Tuesday, March 1st.
-One analyst has rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Hold and a consensus price target of $57.11.
+EYE has been the topic of several recent analyst reports.
+Citigroup decreased their price target on National Vision from $58.00 to $55.00 in a research note on Tuesday, March 1st.
+The Goldman Sachs Group lowered their price objective on National Vision from $48.00 to $41.00 and set a neutral rating for the company in a research note on Tuesday, March 1st.
+Morgan Stanley cut their target price on shares of National Vision from $70.00 to $65.00 and set an overweight rating on the stock in a research report on Tuesday, March 1st.
+Finally, Wells Fargo & Company dropped their price target on shares of National Vision from $65.00 to $60.00 in a research note on Wednesday, January 5th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of Hold and an average price target of $57.11.

-A number of large investors have recently modified their holdings of EYE.
-Comerica Bank lifted its holdings in National Vision by 1.6% during the 4th quarter.
-Comerica Bank now owns 204,751 shares of the company’s stock worth $8,163,000 after buying an additional 3,282 shares in the last quarter.
-Sei Investments Co. boosted its holdings in National Vision by 8.4% in the fourth quarter.
-Sei Investments Co. now owns 186,783 shares of the company’s stock valued at $8,944,000 after acquiring an additional 14,400 shares during the last quarter.
-Deutsche Bank AG increased its position in National Vision by 31.7% in the fourth quarter.
-Deutsche Bank AG now owns 179,512 shares of the company’s stock worth $8,615,000 after purchasing an additional 43,234 shares during the period.
-California State Teachers Retirement System raised its holdings in National Vision by 2.7% during the 4th quarter.
-California State Teachers Retirement System now owns 113,678 shares of the company’s stock worth $5,455,000 after purchasing an additional 3,013 shares during the last quarter.
-Finally, Legal & General Group Plc lifted its position in National Vision by 0.4% during the 4th quarter.
-Legal & General Group Plc now owns 75,032 shares of the company’s stock valued at $3,601,000 after purchasing an additional 303 shares during the period.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Sei Investments Co. lifted its holdings in shares of National Vision by 8.4% in the fourth quarter.
+Sei Investments Co. now owns 186,783 shares of the company’s stock valued at $8,944,000 after purchasing an additional 14,400 shares in the last quarter.
+Deutsche Bank AG lifted its stake in National Vision by 31.7% during the 4th quarter.
+Deutsche Bank AG now owns 179,512 shares of the company’s stock valued at $8,615,000 after acquiring an additional 43,234 shares in the last quarter.
+Comerica Bank boosted its holdings in National Vision by 1.6% during the 4th quarter.
+Comerica Bank now owns 204,751 shares of the company’s stock worth $8,163,000 after acquiring an additional 3,282 shares during the last quarter.
+California State Teachers Retirement System grew its stake in shares of National Vision by 2.7% in the 4th quarter.
+California State Teachers Retirement System now owns 113,678 shares of the company’s stock worth $5,455,000 after acquiring an additional 3,013 shares in the last quarter.
+Finally, Legal & General Group Plc raised its holdings in shares of National Vision by 0.4% in the fourth quarter.
+Legal & General Group Plc now owns 75,032 shares of the company’s stock valued at $3,601,000 after purchasing an additional 303 shares during the last quarter.

 - Get a free copy of the StockNews.com research report on National Vision (EYE)